atorang/Genome-Assembly/README.md

 Step by Step Functions to:

-Applying Euler's Theorem to Assemble Genomes,
+Apply Euler's Theorem to Assemble Genomes,

-Sequencing Antibiotics,
+Sequence Antibiotics,

-Spectra for Antibiotics Sequencing
+Use Spectra for Antibiotics Sequencing